DBAIWangGroup/nns_benchmark/README.md

 - **KGraph** ([15] [16], WWW'11).
 [Originial source code](https://github.com/aaalgo/kgraph)
   1. We disabled SIMD and multi-threading techniques in **KGraph**.
+  2. We reduce the index size of KGraph by not keeping the distances of the edges, which is not used in the search process.

 - **DPG** Diversified Proximity Graph ([1]).
 [Originial source code](https://github.com/DBWangGroupUNSW/nns_benchmark)